Curriculum Guide: The Lower School

 The advanced group is designed for the fluent Greek speaker.
 Particular emphasis is given to the knowledge and study of Modern Greek grammatical structure and literature, to be in line with the standards of the Greek high school system.

-Fluent Greek speakers in year 9 have the opportunity to sit in May each year exams in Modern Greek to obtain a Certificate of Attainment.
+Fluent Greek speakers in Year 9 have the opportunity to sit in May each year exams in Modern Greek to obtain a Certificate of Attainment.
 The examinations are run by the Aristotelian University of Thessaloniki and are recognised by the Greek Ministry of Education.
 They are available in four levels of increasing difficulty, and they involve written, listening and spoken components.
-These examinations are offered to pupils in years 9 (level Β2) and 10 (level Γ1) on a separate basis to the IGCSE examination, which is offered in year 11.
+These examinations are offered to pupils in years 9 (level Β2) and 10 (level Γ1) on a separate basis to the IGCSE examination, which is offered in Year 11.

 HISTORY

 The History programme in the Lower School follows a broadly chronological approach and introduces pupils to key historical events such as conflict and change, the role of the individual in changing the course of history, and the impact of major world religions on history.
-Year 7 focuses on Mediaeval England, from the Norman conquest of England to the challenges faced by Mediaeval kings as well as the importance of religion in the Middle Ages.
+Year 7 focuses on Mediaeval England, from the Norman conquest of England to the challenges faced by medieval kings as well as the importance of religion in the Middle Ages.
 Year 8 studies the reigns of the Tudor monarchs, the causes of the French Revolution and why Napoleon Bonaparte became Emperor of France.
 In Year 9 pupils study 20th century topics focusing on the issues of rights and protest movements.
 Students look at the treatment of minority groups in Nazi Germany and the Shoah, the civil rights movement in the USA, and the issue of gender equality and women’s rights.

 Throughout the programme the emphasis is on stimulating an interest in history, as well as the development of historical insight and an understanding of the key causes and consequences of historical events.
 Pupils are introduced to a wide range of historical sources which they are encouraged to examine in a critical manner.
 The programme is intended to foster an enjoyment of history, encourage the ability to debate issues of historical importance and present arguments in a coherent manner, in order to develop the skills necessary for a successful progression to the IGCSE.